 WHO WE ARE

-A 501(3)(c) non-profit organization, The Hummingbird Conservancy centers its efforts on the conservation of biodiversity in the northwest Andes of Colombia.
+A 501(3)(c) non-profit organization, the Bionservancy Foundation centers its efforts on the conservation of biodiversity in the northwest Andes of Colombia.
 The foundation supports and executes directly scientific research, environmental education and conservation activities.

-We will become by 2020, the most important private reserve of the civil society in the Andes of Colombia, and an example to follow of a successful conservation project in the Americas.
+We are the most important private reserve of the civil society in the Andes of Colombia, and an example to follow of a successful conservation project in the Americas.

 Conserve the biodiversity of natural andean ecosystems in Colombia through the integration of research, environmental education and the active participation of the community, and the establishment of natural protected areas and corridors.

 Promote and support research projects that increase the knowledge of endangered species, biodiversity and natural ecosystems in the northwest Andes of Colombia.

 Acquire and protect critical areas for conservation to rebuild connectivity between forest fragments focusing on those that have natural water sources.